 - Making sure all your healthcare providers know about your CPVT

 See a healthcare provider right away if your symptoms get worse or happen more often.

-CPVT is a rare genetic condition.
+- CPVT is a rare genetic condition.
 It can cause VT.
 This is an abnormal heart rhythm.
 This rhythm sometimes goes away with minimal symptoms.
-Sometimes it turns into ventricular fibrillation.
+Sometimes it turns into VF.
 This causes cardiac arrest.

 - Follow your healthcare provider’s instructions carefully.
 This includes any instructions on exercise.
 Take all your medicines as prescribed.

 - See your healthcare provider for regular check-ups.
 This is important even if you don’t have any symptoms.

 - Tell your healthcare provider if your symptoms get worse.

 Tips to help you get the most from a visit to your healthcare provider:

 - Know the reason for your visit and what you want to happen.